 Consider Your Family Health History

 If you know that certain health issues are common in your family, consider looking at convertible or automatically renewable policies to protect your insurability.
 Common conditions such as diabetes, cancer, and even depression can affect your ability to get insurance when you are older if you are diagnosed with the condition or disease.

 Don’t let an insurance agent scare you into buying more insurance than you can afford.
 Insurance exists to alleviate stress, not create more.
 A great insurance adviser helps you uncover how much insurance you need to cover everything and then helps you identify what the top priorities are to work within your budget.
 Increase coverage as you can over time.

 Term Life Insurance Frequently Asked Questions (FAQs)

-The most appropriate time to get term life insurance is when there are other people who depend on your financial support and your death would therefore cause them financial suffering.
-Individuals typically buy term life insurance when they get married or start a family.
+The most appropriate time to get term life insurance is when other people depend on your financial support and your death would cause them financial hardship.
+For example, you might buy life insurance when you get married or start a family.
 Businesses may purchase a term life policy to insure the life of a key employee or a partner.

 Term life insurance is designed to cover the biggest financial risks families face in the most cost-effective fashion.
 While many people would love to have permanent insurance that builds cash value, it is often cost-prohibitive.
 Term life insurance best protects beneficiaries for a specified period of time, such as 10, 15, 20, or 30 years.